 Research and development of biopharmaceutical products is inherently risky.
-We may encounter substantial delays in our clinical studies, or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities.
+We may encounter substantial delays in our clinical studies, or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities

 Our current product candidates are at an early stage of development.
 Our business depends heavily on successful preclinical development, clinical testing, regulatory approvals and commercialization of our lead product candidates.
 On October 30, 2019, we announced that our topline results from our Phase 2 proof-of-concept trials of praliciguat in participants with diabetic nephropathy and in HFpEF did not meet statistical significance on their respective primary endpoints.
 In light of this topline data, we do not intend to continue development of praliciguat in participants with HFpEF.
-However, there was a trend towards improvement across the total intention-to-treat diabetic nephropathy study population and praliciguat.
+However, there was a trend towards improvement across the total intention-to-treat diabetic nephropathy study population and praliciguat was generally well tolerated, therefore, as previously announced, we intend to pursue an out-license of praliciguat.
 Our other lead product candidates, olinciguat and IW-6463, as well as any other of our current product candidates or product candidates that we may discover in the future, will require regulatory approvals resulting from substantial additional development and testing prior to commercialization.